Writing, speaking, and translating the future

 First: Self-Publishing will create new forms of editing and new business models to preserve the quality of ebooks.

-Second: Ereader companies and ebook sellers will find new opportunities within this model, if they support these writers and self-publishers with tools that allow everyone more opportunity to realize profits.
+Second: Ereader companies and ebook sellers will find new opportunities within this model if they support these writers and self-publishers with tools that allow everyone more opportunities to realize profits.

 Third: Besides the need to support new writers, these companies will also need to support the efforts of public domain advocates, and alternative copyright companies.
 This will show their commitment and their understanding of their role in the new paradigm.

 Serious writers, intent on writing quality stories, novels, and poetry need feedback.
 And the feedback they need is more than just a word of encouragement or a positive review.
-They need line by line critiques and wholesale editing services.
-Previously this was done for the select few by editors prior to publication.
-But how can this be accomplished for so many new writers that will self-publish?
+They need line-by-line critiques and wholesale editing services.
+Previously this was done for a select few by editors prior to publication.
+But how can this be accomplished for so many new writers who will self-publish?

 There are two distinct methods I can think of that might help to accomplish this goal.
 First is what I will call “Cloud editing”- a forum or marketplace where freelance editors can advertise their services (for barter or pay) and showcase examples of their past work.
 This would at least make editing services available for self-publishing authors.